riccardocossu/zkgrails/README.md

 Zkgrails fork to allow running it on Grails 2.3

 Since ZkGrails SCM repository is not public, I have to keep each relase in a separate, unrelated branch.
+The master branch is just the very basic blueprint for those branches.

 So be sure to check out (depending on your needs) the following branches: